Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

 ##### Welcome page

--   Large title welcomes visitor to SiteStorage.
+-   Large title welcomes visitor to Spincycle.

 -   A card the text Please register / login below is displayed underneath the title.

--   Call to action button labelled "Register" which when clicked opens the Register page.

--   Call to action button labelled "Login" which when clicked opens the Login page.
+-   Call to action button labelled "Shop now" which when clicked opens the Products page.

--   The page is intentionally without a navbar, to ensure only registered users enter the site.
+-

-##### Register page
+##### Products page

 -   Top of the screen shows the navbar which is empty apart from the logo, no further buttons visible to visitors.